 Physical agents, such as noise or radiation, continue to represent significant occupational stress factors alongside badly designed aspects of the working environment, such as poor lighting or unfavourable climatic conditions in the workplace.

 For the most part, the concepts behind the corresponding limit values are complex and the relevant parameters for risk assessment are not easily determined.
 This poses a challenge, especially for small and medium-sized enterprises, which often lack the necessary skills or resources.
 As a result, risk assessments are often carried out inadequately if conducted at all.

-The BAuA incorporates the findings of research and development projects into its policy advice and into the formulation of standards and regulations.
-To this end, experts from the BAuA play an active role in panels and committees at the national and European level.
+BAuA incorporates the findings of research and development projects into its policy advice and into the formulation of standards and regulations.
+To this end, experts at BAuA play an active role in panels and committees at the national and European level.